-The findings and determinations hereinafter set forth supplement those that were made when the order was first issued and when it was amended.
-The previous findings and determinations are hereby ratified and confirmed, except where they may conflict with those set forth herein.

-(a) Findings.
-A public hearing was held upon certain proposed amendments to the tentative marketing agreement and to the order regulating the handling of milk in the Appalachian and Southeast marketing areas.
+The findings and determinations hereinafter set forth supplement those that were made when the orders were first issued and when they were amended.
+The previous findings and determinations are hereby ratified and confirmed, except where they may conflict with those set forth herein. (a) Findings.
+A public hearing was held upon certain proposed amendments to the tentative marketing agreements and to the orders regulating the handling of milk in the Appalachian, Florida and Southeast marketing areas.
 The hearing was held pursuant to the provisions of the Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
-601-674), and the applicable rules of practice and procedure (7 CFR Part 900).
+601-674), and the applicable rules of practice and procedure (7 CFR part 900).